Broadway Hotel, Woolloongabba: History

 The substantial three-storeyed hotel was designed to cater for country visitors as well.
 When opened in 1890, the attendant advertising in The Southern World of 22 October emphasised the proximity of the new hotel to the Woolloongabba Fiveways, and that country visitors would be well catered for with superior accommodation.
 This included single and double bedrooms, bathrooms, and drawing rooms, with luxurious and comfortable appointments throughout.
 The hotel offered Extensive and Superior Stabling and trams and buses passed the hotel every five minutes.

 McKenna remained the proprietor and licensee until 1903, when he leased the hotel to a succession of licensees.
 In 1917 he sold the property to the Castlemaine Brewery of Quinlan Gray & Co.
 From 1949 until the early 1980s the licensees were Ron and Ivy Hogarth.
 In the mid-1980s the hotel was bought by Quetel Pty Ltd and in 1987 was leased to Pub Revive Pty Ltd who undertook a program of refurbishment.

 In 1998, Malcolm Nyst, a Brisbane doctor and brother of lawyer and author Chris Nyst bought the hotel for $700,000.
 Carl Ditterich, a former football player, and his family took over the management of the hotel in early 2010.
 They established a farmers' market in the car park.
 In July 2010, a fire extensively damaged the hotel which was under-insured.
-Basic repairs were undertaken but the hotel has remained closed since.
-In May 2014 the property was for sale.
+Basic repairs were undertaken but the hotel has remained boarded up and closed since.
+In May 2014 the property was listed for sale.
 In early 2018, a property developer scrapped plans to develop a 27-storey residential tower after community objections.

-On 2 September 2018, a fire destroyed most of the building.
+On 2 September 2018, another fire destroyed most of the building.
 Police are investigating the cause of the blaze.